 Skip to Content

-Are you thinking about getting a diesel truck but confused by why they’re so much more expensive than regular gas trucks?
+Are you thinking about getting a new truck but confused about why diesel trucks are so expensive compared to regular gas trucks?

-There are many reasons why they are more expensive, so without further ado, let’s take a look at them!
+There are many reasons why diesel is more expensive, so without further ado, let’s take a look at them!

 #1 Great Gas Mileage